Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/mcp-tools/asset-ingestion/url-asset-ingestor/index.md

 last-updated-release: 3.16.0
 ---

-This tool loads assets listed in a spreadsheet and optionally also loading additional asset metadata.
+This tool loads assets listed in a spreadsheet and optionally also sets additional asset metadata if provided.

 ## Overview

 ![Asset import process overview](images/process-overview.png)

-The above diagram details the URL Asset Import process.
-First a spreadsheet should be prepared that lists all assets to be imported (see Spreadsheet format and the example below).
-The user must start the process and provide the spreadsheet, paying careful attention to the process options, detailed in the next section.
-During the first phase, all necessary folders are created.
-Following that, assets are imported, and all metadata (if any) is applied.
-At the end of the process a report is prepared and stored for later retrieval as needed.
+The above diagram details the URL Asset Import process:

+* First a spreadsheet should be prepared (by the user) that lists all assets to be imported.
+See Spreadsheet format and the example below.
+* The user must start the process and provide the spreadsheet, paying careful attention to the process options, detailed in the next section.
+* During the first phase, all necessary folders are created.
+* Following that, assets are imported, and all metadata (if any) is applied.
+* At the end of the process a report is prepared and stored for later retrieval as needed.

 ## Starting the process